Paige Hurd

-Paige Audrey-Marie Hurd (born July 20, 1992) is an American actress of mixed African American and Puerto Rican heritage.
-She is best known for her recurring role as Tasha Clarkson on the CW sitcom Everybody Hates Chris, Samantha Grover in Hawaii Five-O (2013-2020), Gayle Franklin in The Oval (2019-present), and Lauren Baldwin in Power Book II: Ghost (2020-present).
+Paige Hurd is an American actress best known for her recurring role as Tasha Clarkson on the CW sitcom Everybody Hates Chris.
+She has also played Samantha Grover in Hawaii Five-O (2013-2020), Gayle Franklin in The Oval (2019-2021), and Lauren Baldwin in Power Book II: Ghost (2020-2023).

 Early life and education

-Hurd was born in Dallas, Texas.
-She was born to an African American father and a Puerto Rican mother.
+Hurd was born in Dallas.
+She was born to an African American father and a Puerto Rican mother and moved to Los Angeles in 2000.
 The late rapper DMX was her godfather.

 Career

 Hurd portrayed Tasha, next-door neighbor of Chris (Tyler James Williams), in the Chris Rock-produced TV show Everybody Hates Chris.
 Hurd played DMX's daughter in Cradle 2 the Grave, a 2003 film starring Jet Li.
 Paige appeared as Denise in The Cat in the Hat, a 2003 family-comedy film loosely based on the 1957 book of the same name, by Dr. Seuss.